cereniyim/fraud-detection-app/README.md

 I used [getAssetTransfers](https://docs.alchemy.com/reference/alchemy-getassettransfers) endpoint to get ERC20 token transfers.
 I also excluded internal transactions so that I only get transactions initiated by the users.

 To get each gas spent for the transactions I used [getTransactionReceipts](https://docs.alchemy.com/reference/alchemy-gettransactionreceipts) endpoint.
-From that endpoint I used
+From that endpoint, I used
 `gasUsed` and `effectiveGasPrice` to calculate gas cost.
 After loading the transactions, I extracted the `gas_cost` feature by multiplying the two.

-### Isolation Forest as the underlying algorithm
+### Isolation forest as the underlying algorithm
 I researched on the anomaly detection problem first and most common statistical approaches used.
 Given the above features, I decided to approach this problem as an unsupervised machine learning problem.
 I chose Isolation Forest because of its decision tree-based, non-parametric and easy-to-understand nature.